bigeasy/cadence/diary.md

 Also, add the ability to return from a jump, which makes it easier to break out of it with a one liner.

+## Was Is

+It was supposed to be about control flow, jumping, but it's become to be all about parallelism.